Goodbye EM7, Hello SL1: A New, Defining Moment for ScienceLogic

-New ScienceLogic SL1 enables Ops to move at the speed of Dev, so enterprise can move at the speed of opportunity
+New ScienceLogic SL1 enables Ops to move at the speed of Dev, so enterprises can move at the speed of opportunity.

 It is amazing what can happen in the span of a decade and a half.
 When we first started ScienceLogic, the world had yet to hear of things called iPhones.
 Apps were things you ordered before your entrée and streaming was used to describe the flow of liquid.